Akshat4112/akshat4112.github.io/content/posts/llm-agents.md

 - Control robotic systems
 - Work with specialized scientific tools
 - Handle multimodal inputs and outputs

+### 4. Ambiguity in Queries

+LLM agents often face difficulties when handling ambiguous queries.
+Without additional context, they may generate incorrect or irrelevant responses.

+### 5. Resource Consumption

+Running LLM agents, especially those that require continuous interaction with large models and external services, can be resource-intensive.

+### 6. Ethical Concerns

+There are ethical implications regarding the use of LLM agents in decision-making, privacy concerns, and the potential for misuse.
+Responsible AI practices and transparency in the model's actions are essential.

 ## 💼 Building Your Own Agent: A Practical Example